Amber Glenn: 2024–25 season: Grand Prix Final gold and second national title

 Glenn competed at the 2025 U.S. Figure Skating Championships in January.
 In her short program, she double-footed the landing of her opening triple Axel, then popped her planned triple flip-triple toe loop combination into a triple-double.
 She finished the segment in third place.
-Glenn said that she had been sick since competing at the Grand Prix Final and that she was "dealing with some issues off the ice that have been just exhausting".
-She also said, "The scheduling was much different than what I was used to previously.
-In the past, I’d done the first Grand Prix, the third or fourth, and then didn’t have the Final.
-So, this time doing the third, the sixth, then the Final.
-Then the holidays, the shows, then getting sick, and then being here."
 In the free skate, she landed a clean triple Axel, and though she fell on her last jump, Glenn won her second national title.
-Her final score of 216.79 points was 1.46 points over that of silver medalist Alysa Liu, which was second-narrowest margin of victory at the US Championships since the replacement of the 6.0 scoring system.
-When reflecting on the competition, she stated: "I’m very proud of my mental fortitude and the progress I’ve made, and I hope to continue the consistency throughout the rest of the season."
+Her final score of 216.79 points was 1.46 points over that of silver medalist Alysa Liu, which was the second-narrowest margin of victory at the US Championships since the replacement of the 6.0 scoring system.